inhamo/Customer-Segmentation-bank/README.md

 ---

-**Note**: This repository is a part of the customer segmentation analysis project for Global Bank and contains confidential information.
-Please handle the data responsibly and adhere to the bank's data privacy policies.
+**Note**: This repository is a part of the customer segmentation analysis project for a fake Global Bank and contains confidential information.
+Please handle the data responsibly and adhere to the bank's data privacy policies. haha